 Victor Series 1400 Model 322 Electronic Calculator

-The Victor 1400 series of calculators (which included two machines, the 14-321, and the 14-322) were Victor's second attempt at marketing a fully-electronic calculator of their own design.
+The Victor 1400 series of calculators (which included two machines, the 14-321, and the 14-322) were Victor's second attempt at marketing fully-electronic calculators of their own design.
 Victor's first attempt ended up a somewhat of a disaster that damaged the company's market reputation for a few years during the heyday of the emergence of electronic calculators.
 The difficulties (and cost) of developing the calculator spooked Victor Comptometer's management as far as electronic calculators were concerned.
 This story is worthy of telling, and provides a great lead-in for the exhibit on the Victor 14-322.